-Similar fatal accidents:
+Similar fatals:

-- Multiple fatal accidents have involved vehicles leaving a roadway and going over a high wall or into nearby water. - Additional Mitigations: - Multiple recent fatal accidents have involved fatigued drivers.
+- Multiple fatals in the last 5 years have involved vehicles leaving a roadway and going over a high wall or into nearby water. - Additional Mitigations: - Multiple recent fatal accidents have involved fatigued drivers.
 Short nights and long days don't mix well, especially for more mature personnel. - Around water: Know your exits!
-Fatal drownings on powered haulage occurred where the primary exit was blocked and the secondary exit was jammed or the victim didn't know how to operate it. - Don't squeeze operations; make dump points, drill benches, and other operational locations big enough so that required machinery can carry out their tasks away from the edge.
+2 fatal drownings on powered haulage occurred in the last 5 years where the primary exit was blocked and the secondary exit was jammed or the victim didn't know how to operate it. - Don't squeeze operations; make dump points, drill benches, and other operational locations big enough so that required machinery can carry out their tasks away from the edge.